moorepants/BicycleDataProcessor/README.rst

 Description
 ===========

-This program is setup to process the raw data signals collected from the instrumented bicycle's data acquisition system (i.e. the output of BicycleDAQ_)
+This program is setup to process the raw data signals collected from the Davis Instrumented Bicycle's data acquisition system (i.e. the output of BicycleDAQ_).
+See [Moore2012]_ for details of the system and experiments.

 .. _BicycleDAQ: https://github.com/moorepants/BicycleDAQ